 Like so many situations in life, timing is everything.
 So while you might not think it matters when you send your invoices, it does.
 Square’s research shows that when you send invoices to clients on Thursdays, you’re most likely to be paid within two days.
 But when you send invoices on Sunday, you’re out of luck — paying bills is not high on anyone’s Sunday Funday agenda.

 If your payment deadline has come and gone, resend the invoice with a gentle reminder email.
 And if that doesn’t work, print the invoice and mail it.
 Keep checking in every week until the issue is resolved.

 Sending a bill via email is faster than mailing a paper copy, but you’re still wasting time unless you have a simple means of tracking the invoice, altering the contents, and sending reminders.
-You can send invoices through the POS app or from your dashboard software; you can also track paid and unpaid invoices from your Dashboard.
-Customers can pay online with a credit or debit card (don’t worry, you can also record payments made by cash or check).
+You can send invoices through the Square app or from your Dashboard; you can also track paid and unpaid invoices from your Dashboard.
+Customers can pay online with a credit card; you can also record payments made by cash or cheque.

 Clients who pay on time are great.
 But the early birds?
 Invaluable.
 Show your gratitude for pre-deadline payments by offering clients a bonus, like a slight discount for paying a certain amount of time in advance, or by offering a discount on future purchases.
 Once they experience the benefits of early payments, they’ll never settle for being just on time again.